rdsea/T4UME/README.md

 ## UML2JSON
 T4UME includes a two-step UML2JSON - JSON2Java transformation engine.
+UML2JSON is designed to work with UML and to adapt to different domains brought by UML Profiles applied to the source UML Model.

 The design rationales of the UML2JSON Step are
-- full control on UML2JSON transformation rules
+- full control on UML2JSON transformation rules.
 - generation of POJO Java classes to instantiate runtime objects with a simple structure to obtain an easy-to-read serialization in JSON.

 Figure 7 shows the detailed design of the UML2JSON step as instantiation of the generic design pattern in Figure 2.